globalbrain/sefirot/docs/components/desc.md

 </SDesc>
 ```

-You may pass in `:href` prop to specify the link destination.
+You may pass in `:href` to specify the link destination.
 Use this to make link value and link destination different.

 ```vue-html
 <SDesc cols="2" gap="24">